k-int/yarm/README.md

 # Build

-The yarm_app can be build without building the dm dependency first.
+The yarm_app can be built without building the dm dependency first.
 Currently targeted at grais 3.2.3 (This will go up in line with grails releases however) run

     grails run-app